 The NWMO has submitted Moving towards partnership – Triennial Report 2017 to 2019 to the Honourable Seamus O’Regan, Minister of Natural Resources, and released the report publicly.
-This report meets a requirement of the Nuclear Fuel Waste Act and will be tabled in Parliament.

 “Throughout this reporting period, bold steps are evident in all our work – in advancing site selection, in validating our technical solutions, and in leading by example with our Reconciliation journey,” said Laurie Swami, President and CEO of the NWMO.

 To advance the site selection process, we narrowed our focus to fewer study areas between 2017 and 2019: from nine to two.
 We remain on track to select a single, preferred site by 2023.